oxidecomputer/propolis/phd-tests/README.md

     If not specified, PHD will skip pre-test integrity checks for this artifact.
     Note that this can cause changes to a disk image to persist between test cases!
-  - `metadata.relative_remote_path`: Optional.
-The path to this artifact relative to the `remote_root` in this artifact file.
+  - `metadata.remote_uri`: Optional.
+A URI from which to try to download this artifact.

     If an artifact is not present on disk or has the wrong SHA256 digest, the runner will try to redownload the artifact from this path.